Why we should trust young people and lower the voting age

 We're told we can have our say, but I’ve contacted my local TDs multiple times on different issues, and I've never felt like I've been listened to.
 We can protest, but that's only good in numbers.
 We can canvass and campaign, but even then, I've had problems with that.

 In the recent 8th Amendment Referendum, I wanted to canvass for the yes side, so I signed up to canvass with Together for Yes (TFY).
 The TFY group in my area was led in large part by Fine Gael, whose members told me I was too young to canvass, as I was under 18.
-I was told this was a TFY policy, however, areas led by Sinn Féin, People Before Profit, and Labour were fine with me canvassing on my own on behalf of Together for Yes.
+I was told this was a TFY policy, however, areas where the canvas was led by Sinn Féin, People Before Profit, and Labour were fine with me canvassing on my own on behalf of Together for Yes.

 You can imagine then, how odd it was to see my local TD, Helen McEntee, launching the Youth for Yes campaign when representatives of her party, from her constituency had told me that I wasn't allowed canvass.
 This is another example of young people being let down.